 - Partner building a customized application/integration for a specific SmartRecruiters customer

-- Partner building an application/integration and planned to distributed to all SmartRecruiters customers via the SmartRecruiters Marketplace.
+- Partner building an application/integration and planned to distribute to all SmartRecruiters customers via the SmartRecruiters Marketplace.

 Which OAuth flows should you use?

-The main difference between the Client Credential flow and the Authorization Code flow is that in the Client Credential flow, the resource owner assumes the holder of the client credential is trusted and that the credential holder will have access to the owner's resources at an organization level.
-Whereas in the Authorization Code flow, each user needs to review the data required and grant permission individually and that each authorization code only provides access to the resource respective user has access to in the organization.
+The main difference between the Client Credentials flow and the Authorization Code flow is that in the Client Credential flow, the resource owner assumes the holder of the client credential is trusted and that the credential holder will have access to the owner's resources at an organizational level.
+Whereas in the Authorization Code flow, each user needs to review the data required and grant permission individually, and each authorization code only provides access to the resource the respective user has access to in the organization.

-- Enable application to access data defined in the access scope (e.g. All user data in the organization)
+- Enables to access data defined in the access scope (e.g. All user data in the organization)

 Authorization Code flow:

-- Always requires individual user to provide permission
+- Always requires an individual user to provide permission

-- Enable application to access data the individual user has access to that is defined in the access scope (e.g. The user data of the individual who provided permission only)
+- Enables to access data the individual user has access to that is defined in the access scope (e.g. The user data of the individual who provided permission)